SpringI4I-TIU11/SchoologyToKolibri/README.md

  The rest of this document will use "py -3.7" as the command since it will always specify Python 3.7.
 However, if you only have that version of Python downloaded, you can just use "python"
   * Pip is also needed for installing packages.
   * wkhtmltopdf is needed for some file conversions in the tool.
     * The instructions for installation can be found at https://wkhtmltopdf.org/.
+Here, you can select "Precompiled Binary" and then select your operating system for the exectuable installer.

 ## Required Keys and Tokens:
   Using the tool requires the use of two keys for Schoology's API and a token for Kolibri's API.